inmotionsoftware/ims-json/README.md

 The second file is a compilation of Magic the Gathering data / stats.
 This file is 42.4 MB in size.
 [Download here](http://mtgjson.com/json/AllSets-x.json)

+The comparision was run against [jannson (v2.7)](http://www.digip.org/jansson/) another C library, and [Gson (v2.3.1)](https://code.google.com/p/google-gson/) a popular Java based parser.
+Gson was included purely as a baseline between native code vs virtual machine code to illustrate how efficient C code can be.
+There are likely faster Java-based parsers out there.

 ### Runtime performance
 library | citylots | magic   |
 --------|---------:|--------:|